Fundraising

 The iconic Red Telephone Kiosk in Dumbleton has been adopted for the villlage by Dumbleton VIllage Hall, a registered charity.

 With our green spaces, local landscape and heritage constantly being eroded, villagers want to protect their local landmarks and preserve this for future generations.
-This year is the 100 year anniversary of the iconic BT red telephone box which has been a familiar sight in our towns and villages across the country since the first General Post Office K2 kiosk, the first "Red Telephone Box", was introduced in 1926.
+2026 is the 100 year anniversary of the iconic BT red telephone box which has been a familiar sight in our towns and villages across the country since the first General Post Office K2 kiosk.
+The first "Red Telephone Box", was introduced in 1926.

 The Dumbleton Conservation Society is working closely with the Dumbleton VIllage Hall to help raise awareness and funds for the restoration and relocation of the kiosk.